Seirdy/seirdy.one/content/meta/site-design.md

 [^2]: [Internet Explorer's engine isn't abandoned]({{<relref "internet-explorer-is-almost-gone.md">}}).
 Microsoft discontinued the consumer version, but supports the browser for enterprise users.
 I used to have access to the latter; I now test with "Internet Explorer Mode" in Edge when I can access a Windows machine.

 [^3]: Strictly speaking, Opera still supports Presto to a limited degree.
 Opera Mini's "Extreme" mode still uses a server-side Presto rendering engine; see {{<mention-work itemprop="citation" role="doc-credit" itemtype="Article">}}{{<cited-work name="Opera Browsers, Modes & Engines" url="https://dev.opera.com/articles/browsers-modes-engines/" extraName="headline">}}{{</mention-work>}}.
 That said, I do test with the outdated desktop Presto engine in a sandboxed environment.

+[^4]: WeasyPrint doesn't support `details`, but I don't fully count this against my site's support for its engine because WeasyPrint targets non-interactive print media.
+Instead, I just ensure that the site makes sense in WeasyPrint without special `details` styling.
+Since my stylesheets define a border around `summary` and `details` elements, and since I they always start with the word "toggle", they mostly make sense even when not rendered with special builtin styles.

+[^5]: Ladybird clips the superscripts I use for footnotes, rendering their text invisible but still clickable.
+They look like blank underlines with no text, but are still clickable and navigate to the appropriate footnote with a backlink.
+Borders around `<details>` are buggy.
+Everything otherwise works.